wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 #### QEMU for `ivshmem` and `vhost-user` support

-To compile and install the QEMU/KVM execution environment with the support to `ivshmem`, or the support for the way the un-orchestrator sets up 'vhost-user', you need a recent qemu version.
+To compile and install the QEMU/KVM execution environment with the support to `ivshmem`, or the support for the way the un-orchestrator sets up `vhost-user`, you need a recent qemu version.

-Additionally, for `ivshmem` support, a patch (ivshmem-qemu-2.2.1.patch in the same directory as this document) is needed to introduce the same changes that were present in the old qemu-1.6-based version included in OVDK (Intel DPDK vSwitch).
+Additionally, for `ivshmem` support, a patch (`[un-orchestrator]/compute_controller/plugins/kvm-libvirt/patches/ivshmem-qemu-2.2.1.patch`) is needed to introduce the same changes that were present in the old `qemu-1.6-based` version included in OVDK (Intel DPDK vSwitch).

 Are are the required steps:

 	$ git clone https://github.com/qemu/qemu.git
 	$ cd qemu
 	$ git checkout v2.2.1
-	$ git apply <path_to_un-orchestrator>/orchestrator/ivshmem-qemu-2.2.1.patch
+	$ git apply [un-orchestrator]/compute_controller/plugins/kvm-libvirt/patches/ivshmem-qemu-2.2.1.patch
 	$ ./configure --target-list=x86_64-softmmu
 	$ make
 	$ sudo make install